Emergency Management Institute (EMI)-Resident Educational Program (97.028)

 Credentials/Documentation

 Applicants may be asked to verify their emergency management responsibilities.
-This program is excluded from coverage under OMB Circular No. A-87.
+EMI qualification for instructor process

 Application Procedure